-1. The Applicant is a former staff member of the United Nations Support Mission in Libya (UNSMIL) who was employed on a series of temporary contracts for over one and a half years.
-In his Application dated 2 January 2014, amended on 31 January 2014, he avers that he was entitled to receive a full assignment grant.
-It is the Applicant's case that he did not receive 30 days of Daily Subsistence Allowance (DSA) and post adjustment amounting to USD11,002.11.

-2. The Respondent filed a Reply on 21 February 2014 in which it is asserted that the entitlement to only the DSA portion of the assignment grant forms part of the terms of the Applicant's temporary appointment in accordance with staff rule 7.14(d) and that the Application is not receivable.
+- 1. The Applicant is a former staff member of the United Nations Support Mission in Libya (UNSMIL) who was employed on a series of temporary contracts for over one and a half years.
+In his Application dated 2 January 2014, amended on 31 January 2014, he avers that he was entitled to receive a full relocation grant, that is, the same as a staff member on a Fixed-Term Appointment (FTA) for return to Canada from Libya. - 2.
+The Respondent filed a Reply on 21 February 2014 in which it is asserted that the Applicant was paid USD1,200 as a relocation grant in accordance with staff rule 7.15(h) and that the Application is not receivable.